Skip to main content

 Evaluation

-According to the academic regulations for undergraduate studies at the UVic-UCC, there is only one official call that foresees two different evaluation periods:
+According to the Academic Regulations for undergraduate studies at UVic-UCC, there is only one official call that provides for two different evaluation periods:

-• Ordinary period, which takes place in an integrated way in the training process and during the teaching period.
+• Ordinary period, which takes place as part of the training process and during the school period.

-• Complementary assessment period, in which the student can be assessed again for the tasks, activities or tests that he has not passed satisfactorily within the framework of the first period.
+• Complementary evaluation period, in which the student can be evaluated again for the tasks, activities or tests that he/she has not passed satisfactorily within the framework of the first period.

 Academic or ordinary period